-or touch STOP on the Makoto® System display to halt catheter rotation and motion AND terminate the recording.
+or touch STOP when the Makoto[®] System display to halt catheter rotation and motion AND terminate the recording.

-Press the Pullback button on the Makoto[®] Controller, to terminate the current Live IVUS recording and begin a new Automated Pullback scan at the current pullback rate setting.
+Press the Pullback button on the Makoto[®] Controller, Paral, to terminate the current Live IVUS recording and begin a new Automated Pullback scan at the current pullback rate setting.
 Automated Pullback scans are always recorded.

-Marks may be made in the scan file and transverse IVUS measurements may be made on the frames of a recorded Live IVUS scan to further document the procedure.
+NOTE: Marks may be made in the scan file and transverse IVUS measurements may be made on the frames of a recorded Live IVUS scan to further document the procedure.